Why Everyone needs a Birthday Cake

 Doughnut Cookie Monster Cake

-I realize how privileged I am to have known her and to have such wonderful memories.
-Each birthday is an opportunity to celebrate, big or small.
-We don't have many days to mark milestones, so every birthday should be a big deal.
-We don't have many days when we can eat half a cake without feeling excessive!
-So, at the very least, everyone should have a birthday cake, and I'll be getting an awesome one for my love's next birthday, no matter how busy I am.
+We don’t have many days to mark milestones, so every birthday should be a big deal.
+We don’t have many days when we can eat half a cake without feeling excessive!
+So at the very least, everyone should have a birthday cake.
+I’ll be getting an awesome one for my love’s next birthday, no matter how busy I am.
 I already know he likes this one!
 Is that forward-thinking or what!? *pats herself on the back*

 Lots of love,